KiandaBPM/docs/content/docs/platform/rules/general/_index.md

 ## Conditions

 Flexible and dynamic conditions form an important component to make forms fully dynamic.
-It enables you  to create natural language conditions when rules should be triggered.
+This feature enables you to create natural language conditions when rules should be triggered.

 ![Condition Editor](/images/condition-editor.png)

-To configure a rule to conditionally execute an action, follow the steps in [How to view a rule](#how-to-view-a-rule) to open the **Edit rule** dialog box:
+To configure a rule to conditionally execute an action:

+1. Select the field or form that the rule will be attached to.
+2. Under **Add a rule** in the left-hand pane, click on a **category** of rules, for example **Workflow** and then a rule itself, for example **Process security**.
-1. Click on **Edit conditions** button within the rule.
+3. Click on **Edit conditions** button within the rule.
-2. Add the conditions that satisfy your scenario.
+4. Add the conditions that satisfy your scenario.
 Multiple conditions can be grouped with condition groups.

 For more information on Conditions, go to the [Conditions](/docs/platform/rules/general/add-conditions/) page.